Introduction to Latin squares

 The overall variety of symmetry systems and groups of Latin type squares is hampered by the Latin square conditions: lattice arrangement of sites; all values once and only once per period along the two main axes.
 We saw that square symmetry is impossible unless we accept colour symmetry and so is trigonal unless we accept a Latin hexagon for order n=3 .
 Ref.
 (6) invites readers to design a Latin hexagon for n 6.
 This illustrates once more the order-dependency of the symmetry-variety .
 The possible crystal systems are reduced to 2 or 3 with subsequent reduction of the spatial groups to 17 (planar groups).
 However, colour symmetry may raise symmetry and diversity.
 Also, keep in mind that many different structures may carry the same planar group symmetry (Chapter 3).

 Figure 1.7.
-1. Order 4 Latin square (LS01, Table 2.1.1), extended towards an ongoing Latin periodic structure, or briefly Latin structure, Latin structures may (or may not!) be attractive suggestions for “wallpaper” design, garage door embellishment, or other mosaic structure.
+1. Order 4 Latin square (LS01, Table 2.1.1), extended towards an ongoing Latin periodic structure, or briefly Latin field.
+Latin fields may (or may not!) be attractive suggestions for “wallpaper” design, garage-door embellishment, or other mosaic structures.

 1.8.
 Translation movements and space (planar) group symmetry